Buying a car overseas

 Foreign Exchange Specialists:

 As the name suggests, these are the experts in the field when it comes to transferring money overseas, especially if you’re planning on buying a car abroad.
 There are plenty of specialist FX in the market, all offering competitive rates when it comes to exchanging currencies around the globe.
 They’re also fast, efficient and reliable so you’ll be driving off into the sunset with your new wheels in no time!
-Click here to compare the best IMT deals on the market.
+Click here to compare great deals on the market.

 - Fees are a lot more modest compared to the banks